-- Take reasonable precautions when handling reagents.
-Use disposable gloves and lab coats when handling suspected carcinogens or toxic materials (example: xylene). - 2.
-Avoid contact of reagents with eyes and mucous membranes.
-If reagents come in contact with sensitive areas, wash with copious amounts of water. - Patient specimens and all materials contacting them should be handled as biohazardous materials and disposed of with proper precautions.
+1. Take reasonable precautions when handling reagents.
+Use disposable gloves and lab coats when handling

+- 2. Avoid contact with reagents with eyes and mucous membranes.
+If reagents contact sensitive areas, wash with copious amounts of water. - Patient specimens and all materials contacting them should be handled as biohazardous materials and disposed of with proper precautions.
 Never pipette by mouth. - 4.
-The user must validate incubation times and temperatures. - The prediluted, ready-to-use reagents are optimally diluted, and further dilution may result in loss of antigen staining. - The concentrated reagents may be diluted optimally based on validation by user.
-Any diluent used must likewise be validated by the user for both its compatibility and effect on stability. - 7.
-When used according to instructions, this product is not classified as a hazardous substance.
-The preservative in the reagent is less than 0.1% ProClin and does not meet

-- the OSHA (USA) criteria for hazardous substance at the stated concentration.
-Refer to the Safety Data Sheet (SDS) on Zeta Corporation's website. - 8.
-The user must validate any storage conditions other than those specified in the package insert. - 9.
-Diluent may contain bovine serum albumin and supernatant may contain bovine serum.
-The products containing fetal bovine serum and products containing bovine serum albumin are purchased from commercial suppliers.
-The certificates support that the bovine sources are from countries with negligible BSE risk and state sources of bovine from USA and Canada. - 10.
+The user must validate incubation times and temperatures. - 5.
+The prediluted, ready-to-use reagents are optimally diluted, and further dilution may result in loss of antigen staining. - The concentrated reagents may be diluted optimally based on validation by the user.
+Any diluent used that is not explicitly recommended herein must likewise be validated by the user for compatibility and effect on stability. - 7.
+This product is not classified as hazardous when used according to instructions.
+The preservative in the reagent is less than 0.1% ProClin and does not meet the OSHA (USA) criteria for the hazardous substance at the stated concentration.
+Refer to Zeta Corporation's website's Safety Data Sheet (SDS). - 8.
+The user must validate storage conditions other than those specified in the package insert. - 9.
+Diluent may contain bovine serum albumin, and supernatant may contain bovine serum.
+The products containing fetal bovine serum and bovine serum albumin are purchased from commercial suppliers.
+The certificates support that the bovine sources are from countries with negligible BSE risk and state bovine sources from the USA and Canada. - 10.
 As with any product derived from biological sources, proper handling procedures should be used.